 - The royalty rate is also something which is negotiated.
 The person owning the land (the lessor) receives a royalty interest from the production and revenues made from the leased minerals.
 You will see most royalties given as a percentage of the revenues.
 Most lessors get a negotiated royalty interest rate between 12.5% to 25% of the revenues.

 - Sometimes a bonus is added to a contract.
 This is also quite negotiable and can be a lump sum but is seen more as a bonus per mineral acre of mineral land owned.

 - A delay rental agreement can also be negotiated on.
 If the lessee (the oil company) doesn’t produce oil on your land then you can get a delay rental payment.
 The terms are usually expressed that if there is no production done by the lessee, then they will pay you money per year during the primary term to keep the contract active.

-You want to make sure that everything that was negotiated is in the document.
-If the division order is being re-negotiated you want to check to make sure that the company doesn’t attempt to remove negotiated protections of your ownership interest.
-Potential lessors will want to make sure that any potential changes are looked over by a mineral rights expert, acknowledged, and possibly negotiated, before signing the finalized contract.
+You want to make sure that everything that was negotiated is reflected in the division order.
+If the division order does not reflect the negotiated terms of your lease you will want to check to make sure that the company doesn’t attempt to remove negotiated protections of your ownership interest.
+Potential lessors will want to make sure that any changes are looked over by a mineral rights expert, acknowledged, and possibly negotiated, before signing the finalized contract.

-An oil and gas attorney is always your best bet when it comes to a division order contract.
-To make sure that your interests are protected you should not attempt to sign a division order without consulting an attorney.
+An oil and gas attorney is always your best bet when it comes to a signing a lease before getting a division order to sign.
+To make sure that your interests are protected, you should consider consulting an attorney.
 Your attorney will be able to tell if everything is in order.
-At San Saba, we retain veteran attorneys who have built their careers in the oil industry helping lessors, so trust in our experienced counsel to fight for your best interests.